fenix92/inPrice/README.md

  - because of countries, the separator between the integers and the decimals may change.
 Sometimes it's a dot ( . ), sometimes a comma ( , ), ...
 This pluggin allows the user to use many differents ones.
 Check on the js file the "DEFAULT VALUES" :

-listeSeparators.push([',',44]); listeSeparators.push(['.',46]); listeSeparators.push([' ',32]);
+In other words, you can add any char as a separator (just can't be number or minus).
+On the example, we have 3 differents workins :

+    listeSeparators.push([',',44]);  // set the comma as the "official" separator listeSeparators.push(['.',46]);  // set the point as an optional other separator listeSeparators.push([' ',32]);  // set the space as an optional other separator

-Theses lines allows the comma, the dot and the space as separators (have to be **single** character).
-However, whatever the user entrer, only the first one will be displayed.
-The numerical value is the keyCode associated.
-If you want to add any separator, this link will help you to find the keyCode ;) http://www.asquare.net/javascript/tests/KeyCode.html
+Theses lines allows 3 different separators.
+Note that they have to be a **single** character, and even if you use secondary ones, only the first will be displayed.
+To add a separator, you need to add an array with : the character, and his keyCode associated (this link may be useful for any add http://www.asquare.net/javascript/tests/KeyCode.html)

  - The plugin is dealing with the text of the input.
 You can't write letters.
 Only numbers, the separator(s) and the minus sign.